Nikhil569/3D-Mapping-/readme.md

 * ESP-8266 - To control robot manually, it has been used.
 It is connected to arduino as well as with Mobile app so that robot can be move in any direction manually.

 # Mechanical Design
-A simple robot with differential drive as shown in below figure </br>.
+A simple robot with differential drive as shown in below figure.
 ![alt text](/images/mech1.png)
 ![alt text](/images/mech2.png)
 ![alt text](/images/mech3.png)